ifthenpay/prestashop8/readme.md

 # Edit payment details
-**Important Notice:** It is not possible to change to or update to the Credit Card, Cofidis Pay or Pix payment methods.
+**Important Notice:** It is not possible to change to or update to the Credit Card or Pix payment methods.
 At Prestashop order details, you can edit the order payment method and payment data.
 An use case for this would be a customer ordered 2 units of a product, but decided to only get one, so the customer contacts the store admin and requests that change.
 The store admin edits the product quantity and at the bottom of the page clicks the "Update Multibanco/MB WAY/Payshop Data" button and next clicks the "Resend Payment Data".